 - Separate ideas into strengths, weaknesses, opportunities and threats.

-- Recording suggestions on Post-It notes or cards that can be rearranged makes it easy to organise related ideas into groups.
+- Use Post-It notes or cards to make it easy to organise related ideas into groups.

 - Create a digital summary that you can share.
 You can download a SWOT analysis template (charge applicable).